How I Design Websites for Bend, OR Businesses That Plan to Be Around for 10+ Years

 If you’re building a business you plan to keep for years — not just seasons — your website should reflect that.

-I’m currently booking a limited number of strategic website projects for Bend businesses, with availability opening for May & June 2026.
+I’m currently booking a limited number of strategic website projects for Bend businesses, with availability opening for May and June 2026.
 Virtual consultations are available now.

-If you’d like to talk through whether a long-term strategic website makes sense for your business, you’re welcome to book a consult or request a custom quote.
+If you’d like to talk through whether a long-term strategic website makes sense for your business, you’re welcome to book a consultation or request a custom quote.

 Thoughtful planning always starts with clarity.